-A Tesla electric car charges at a public charging station in Germany.
-Electric cars are growing in consumer acceptance and popularity.
+A Tesla electric car charges at a public charging station.
 Photo by Sean Gallup/Getty Images.

 Minnesota is moving ahead with new proposed clean car standards, which will apply to new vehicles starting with model year 2025, pending approval from an administrative law judge.

 The proposed rule would adopt new emission standards used in more than a dozen other states, including California.
 The standard will only apply to cars, sport-utility vehicles and pickup trucks, and does not apply to off-road vehicles, farming equipment, used vehicles or heavy-duty vehicles.
 It also would require more carmakers to deliver more battery electric vehicles and plug-in hybrid models for sale in Minnesota, increasing each year.

 The Minnesota Pollution Control Agency (MPCA) intends to publish notification of the new rule on Monday, with a two-day hearing scheduled starting on Feb.
 22.

 California and other states fought to maintain clean car standards after the Trump administration moved to roll back existing emission standards for new cars.

 “Minnesotans expect action to address our current climate crisis.
 That’s why the MPCA is using every available tool to address greenhouse gas emissions, including clean car standards that reduce emissions and increase electric vehicle options,” said Laura Bishop, MPCA commissioner.